wennycooper/learning_nav/README.md

 # learning_nav

 * This is a project to learn ROS navigation stack.
-* The goal is to build a robot in gazebo which be able to move to a specified goal autonomously.
+* The goal is to build a robot in rviz which be able to move to a specified goal autonomously.
+* without gazebo
+* with a static blank_map.pgm

 # Installation
 * Follow this document